 Party Favors for Your Little House Party

 Goodie bags can be fun to take home.
 It is a great way for your guests to remember your party.
 Some of the crafts can double as a party favor.
 Here are some more favor ideas.

-- Straw hats filled with old fashioned candy
+- Straw hats with fabric embellishments filled with old fashioned candy.

 Have you ever thrown a Little House on the Prairie Themed Party?
-Tell us about it in the comments or share your story with us through the submission form.
+Tell us about it in the comments or share your story, photos, and videos with us through the submission form.
 And please subscribe to our Little House on the Prairie newsletter for all the recent posts and fun activities.

 Elizabeth Norton secretly had a crush on Michael Landon in her younger years.
 Her husband of 12 years is a city boy and is amused by this fact.
 She is mom to 3 children, 2 dogs (including #HappyPup), 1 cat, and 10 chickens.
 You can follow her adventures on her own 5-acre prairie in Cape May, New Jersey on her blog and social media channels.